AndyMMunro/ShirtsAnMore.io/README.md

-## Due to our project being to large we were not able to deploy to Heroku

 # Project 3: Shirt-n-More

+## Deployments
+To view a video of our website working hit the link here: https://drive.google.com/file/d/1czOs5s0FysW_9mAmUrbRImWiKBqXQ8Ec/view
+ Heroku: Due to our project being to large we were getting a "Slug Error" and we were not able to deploy to Heroku

-### Pictures
+## Pictures

 #### Home Page
 ![alt text](snm1.JPG)